 There are also hiking trails and swimming ponds available for visitors once done exploring the cave.
 It’s a beautiful area with a tranquil atmosphere.
 There are lodge cabins for guests wanting to stay overnight too.
 Locals crowd the swimming ponds during the warmer summer months.

-I didn’t get to check out any of the Coffee or Tea farms/tours this time because my focus was going to Tikal: Guatemala: Part II.
+I didn’t get to check out any of the Coffee or Tea farms/tours this time because my focus was going to Tikal.
 But if I did have more time I would of loved to participate in the Chicoj Coffee Tour.
-There are many fun things to do in Guatemala, i’m already planning to come back next year to do some more exploration.
+There are many fun things to do in Guatemala, i’m already planning to come back in the near future to do some more exploration.
 Happy Travels!